SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 The idea is to treat every write operation (`put`, `update`, `delete`) as a command, send it to a [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/) and have a single thread receive commands from the channel and execute them one after the other.

 **CacheD** follows the same idea.
-Every write operation goes as a [Command](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/mod.rs) to a
+Every write operation goes as a [Command](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/mod.rs) to the
 [CommandExecutor](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/command_executor.rs). `CommandExecutor` is implemented as a single thread that receives commands from a [crossbeam-channel](https://crates.io/crates/crossbeam-channel).
 Every time a command is received, it is executed by this single thread of execution.